AzureAD/azure-activedirectory-library-for-android/docs/AzureDevOps/Feeds/UpstreamSources/upstreamsources.md

 # Gradle Root Project - Feed references

-Each gradle root project references 1 azrue devops feed which in turn references other feeds as an upstream source.
+Each gradle root project references 1 azure devops feed which in turn references other feeds as an upstream source.
 This enables each gradle project to only require a single personal access token to be generated per project.

 ## Android Identity Core: